dmitry-ivanov/laravel-console-logger/README.md

 By default, you'll get notifications of each level which is higher than NOTICE (see [PSR-3 log levels](https://www.php-fig.org/psr/psr-3/#5-psrlogloglevel)).
 It means that you'll get notifications about each NOTICE, WARNING, ERROR, CRITICAL, ALERT and EMERGENCY, occurred while execution.

-Surely you can change this and other channel-specific aspects as you wish.
+Of course, you can change this and other channel-specific aspects as you wish.

 ### Email channel